ARAPIL/World-Health-Trends/README.md

 # World-Health-Trends
 A Tableau Visualization with Animations.
+The animation show how population of countries across the world have been delveoping over the past 50 years.